 The cumulative effects indicator levels identified in the Plan represent a theoretical point between acceptable and unacceptable levels of human-caused disturbance.
-The indicator levels recommended in the Plan provide guidance on what are acceptable levels of human-caused disturbance within each LMU or sub-unit.
+The indicator levels recommended in the Plan provide guidance on what might be acceptable levels of human-caused disturbance within each LMU or sub-unit.
 As shown in Table 3.2, the cumulative effects indicator levels are linked to the Integrated Management Area zone designation (Zones I-IV), providing clear management direction for the different areas of the IMA.
 When the indicator levels are reached or exceeded, it is a signal that undesirable impacts to ecological and cultural resources may result2.

-The Plan proposes cautionary indicator levels as the point where indicators may be close to reaching undesired levels.
-This provides an early warning signal, allowing time for pro-active management steps to be considered or taken.
-Critical indicator levels represent the point where the indicators have reached or surpassed acceptable levels.
+The Plan proposes cautionary indicator levels as an early warning signal, allowing time for proactive management steps to be considered or taken.
+When these cautionary indicators are reached, the respective governments should share information and review the health of the key ecological values, and if required, determine the management options to minimize and mitigate impacts.
+Critical indicator levels represent the point where the indicators may have reached or surpassed acceptable levels.